01Make It to Business Meetings Quicker

-You’ll be the one making decisions about flight planning, weather, and the flying of the airplane instead of working on your computer and accomplishing work while you ride along.
+You’ll be the one making decisions about flight planning, weather, and the flying of the airplane instead of working on your computer while you ride along.

 On the other hand, you may find that you enjoy having even more control over your flight schedule, and you might like being the one to make the go or no-go decision.
-Often times, those who are afraid of flying to be comfortable when they’re at the controls because they know what’s happening and they’re in control of the situation.
+Often times, those who are afraid of flying are more comfortable when they’re at the controls because they know what’s happening and they’re in charge of the situation.